Block

 next arrow

 Dear reader.
-Here we are working on the website from and for the global network of Blue Communities, the Blue Community.net.
+Welcome to the website from and for the global network of Blue Communities, the Blue Community.net.
 We invite you to explore these pages and the information we provide.
 Check out the BLUE NEWS for daily updates on Blue Communities around the world.
 We also encourage you to join one of our social media channels to stay updated and in touch with the Blue Community.
 If you have any information to add and/or suggestions for this website, please let us know.
 And if you are not a Blue Community yet, join in, TURN BLUE!

 Your Blue Team